Edward Elgar Publishing: Awards and reputation

+In 2026, coinciding with the company's 40th anniversary celebrations, Edward Elgar Publishing won the Clarivate Educational and Professional Publisher of the Year award for the fourth time at the Independent Publishers Guild annual awards in London.
+The judges highlighted "great commissioning and investment in systems and staff, an approach to lower-income countries that makes content as accessible as possible and superb service to customers and authors".

-In 2023, Edward Elgar Publishing received the CPI Independent Publisher of the Year and ProQuest Academic and Professional Publisher of the Year awards at the Independent Publishers Guild (IPG) Awards, the second time they have been given this award.
+In 2023, Edward Elgar Publishing received the CPI Independent Publisher of the Year and ProQuest Academic and Professional Publisher of the Year awards at the Independent Publishers Guild (IPG) Awards, the second time they have been given the overall award.
 The judges commented that the publisher cemented its reputation for excellent care of staff, authors and customers alike...
 “Edward Elgar combines longevity with constant innovation: they never rest on what they have achieved and always strive to stay the best in their field.
 The growth is exceptional for a mature business, and there’s a holistic strategy that works… it’s a special business.”

 In 2017, Edward Elgar Publishing was awarded the prestigious Fox Williams Independent Publisher of the Year Award at the Independent Publishers Guild (IPG) Awards.
 As a "resolutely forward-looking business", expanding into law publishing and building digital platform Elgaronline, the judges praised EEP for "punching way above its weight despite competition from far larger operators".
 "Edward Elgar produced an outstanding performance in a difficult market in 2016," the judges said.
 "It is a very well run and profitable company with excellent partnerships, great author care and consistently superb customer service."
 At the same awards ceremony, EEP was also awarded the ProQuest Academic & Professional Publisher of the Year Award 2017.
 This brings the tally of major awards received in the last four years to six.